 Read Also: Transportation Options in Havana, Cuba

-Be selective with the electronics you bring along.
-The country has the ability to accommodate both 110 and 220 v, but it depends on where you are.
-Bring along a convertible charger just in case.
+Due to horror stories heard about luggage retrieval in Havana’s airport, I packed everything in a carry-on.
+Try your best to be selective with the electronics you bring along.
+The country has the ability to accommodate both 110 and 220 v, but it depends on where you are staying.
+I suggest bringing along a convertible charger or asking your host ahead of time.
 Wifi is available in certain hotspots so tablets and laptops aren’t really necessary unless you’re watching pre-downloaded movies or have another form of entertainment.
 I brought along my water and mirrorless cameras for photos and video but tried my best to be in the moment and enjoy the experience real-time.

 If you’re staying at a Casa Particular, you have the option to bring gifts for your hosts.
 Most casas are well equipped, but some common goods are hard to come by in Cuba.
-My cousin and I literally returned with empty (and almost empty) suitcases after giving away toiletries, clothing, and first aid/medical supplies.
+My cousin and I literally returned with empty (and almost empty) suitcases after giving away most of the items we packed.
+Here are some items included in our Cuba packing list for Casa hosts and locals

-Need a list of specific items to bring for your trip?
-For a limited time, you can get a FREE Cuba Packing List Printable.
-Click here to sign up and download your copy today.
+Need a list of specific items to bring for your trip to Cuba?
+For a limited time, you can get a FREE printable packing list for Cuba.
+Click here to sign up and download your copy of the Cuba packing list today.

 What are some packing must-haves for your travels?